Personal information policy

 Educating children out of their chronological year group

 If you would like your child to be educated outside their normal age group the admission authority for each school will consider your request according to your child's circumstances and what is in the best interests of your child.
-You must state clearly why you feel admission to a different year group is in your child's best interest and provide evidence to support this.
+You must state clearly why you feel admission to a different year group is in your child's best interest and, if you wish, provide evidence to support this.
 Parents are advised to contact the local authority at the earliest opportunity for advice.
 Please also see Surrey's guidance (PDF) on the education of children out of their chronological year group.

 Admission of children from overseas